-Here’s a list of the best places summer bars in Bordeaux for a perfect cocktails evening or an afternoon apero!
+Here’s a list of the best places summer bars in Bordeaux for a perfect cocktail evening or an afternoon apero!

-La guinguette chez Alriq is one of my favorite places in Bordeaux and its opening event is for me signaling the beginning of the Bordelais summer!
-The Guinguette is a big tavern located on the right banks of the Garonne at the Bastide neighborhood, hosting plenty of open-air concerts every summer.
+La Guinguette chez Alriq is one of my favorite places in Bordeaux and its opening event usually means that summer has officially started!
+The Guinguette is a big tavern located on the right banks of the Garonne in the Bastide neighborhood, hosting plenty of open-air concerts every summer.
 The performing bands and artists are coming from all over the world and create a laid-back party atmosphere.
 There’s usually a small price to pay for the concerts taking place on Wed-Sat and on Sundays the entry is free.
 You can see their program here.
 The place is very popular so expect to see a line at the entrance.

 Les Chantiers de la Garonne

 Just next door to La guinguette chez Alriq you can find one of Bordeaux’s best-hidden gems.
 Les Chantiers de la Garonne is an old hangar turned into a sailing club and a restaurant with one of the best outdoor spaces in Bordeaux.
-The restaurant is located on the banks of the Garonne river and the outdoor space feels like a real beach with plenty of low tables on fine white sand and fresh seafood with cold bottles of white wine.
+The restaurant is located on the board of the Garonne river and the outdoor space feels like a real beach with plenty of low tables standing on fine white sand and fresh seafood with cold bottles of white wine on them.
 You can find more info about the restaurant and other activities proposed by the Chantiers de la Garonne here.